scaleoutsystems/examples/mnist-keras/README.md

 docker-compose -f docker-compose.yaml -f private-network.yaml up
 ```

-> If you are connecting to a Reducer part of a distributed setup or in Studio, you should omit 'private-network.yaml'.
+> If you are connecting to a Reducer with a distributed setup or in Studio, you should omit 'private-network.yaml'.

 ### Start training
 When clients are running, navigate to the 'Control' page of the Reducer to start the training.